uwcartlab/webmapping/Chapter11/readme.md

 ### IV.
 Chart Axis

 An alternative annotation for the bar chart is a vertical axis.
-If you want to include one or more axes in your chart, review the Week 8 tutorial on creating axes in D3.
+If you want to include one or more axes in your chart, review the Chapter 9 tutorial on creating axes in D3.

 If we want to add a vertical axis to our bar chart, we face a dilemma.
 Our bars currently expand horizontally to the edges of the `<svg>` container, but the axis numbers and tics must be inside the container to be visible, and so will overlap the bars without significant adjustment to the rest of the chart.
 We also should reverse the order of the bars so that the tallest bars are closest to the axis, making them easier to measure visually.
 Figure 2.8 shows our adjusted chart.